P ≠ NP Proof

 this same input or reducing the instance of the

-XG-SAT constructed with S to instance of another problem, of course.
-In general, to reduce in polynomial time an instance
+XG-SAT constructed with S to some instance of another problem, of course.
+In general, to reduce within polynomial time

 Proposition 5.3.
-A DTM Q cannot, without reducing or simulating the running of S for
+A DTM Q cannot, without simulating the running of S for any input,

 Proof.
 Let S encoded into w be